jyeo0125/solo-project1/readme.md

 - need a covered (face-down) image at the beginning of the game.
 - when the game start, the original image must display for players.
 - image needs to be shuffled after the game starts.
-- drag or slide function need for changing the order of the piece of the file.
+- drag or drop function need for changing the order of the piece of the file.

 ## Stratch Goal
 -------------------